Levani1111/Buy-and-Sell/README.md

 ## Development server

-- [x] Run `ng serve` OR `ng serve -o` for a dev server.
+- [x] Run `npm run start` OR `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build